Many affected by COVID-19 have been forced to work from home. But not everyone knows how to do it effectively.

 6. Do physical exercise and take time for self-care

 When sitting for so long, it is advisable to take care of your body and mind.
 Do some exercises to avoid muscle decrease and its discomfort, especially in the lumbar and cervical areas and practice mindfulness.
-Move your booty!
+Standing desks and treadmill desks have become even more available and a great way to keep your body moving when working from home!

 7. Don’t forget to be virtually social